ErikEJ/SqlCeToolbox/README.md

 Or just install from Tools, Extensions and Updates in Visual Studio! ![](https://github.com/ErikEJ/SqlCeToolbox/blob/master/img/ext.png)

 **Daily build**

-The EF Core Power Tools contains DbContext design time feature: Reverse Engineering, Model inspection and more to come - see the [wiki page](https://github.com/ErikEJ/SqlCeToolbox/wiki/EF-Core-Power-Tools) for more information

 You can download the daily build from [VSIX Gallery](http://vsixgallery.com/extensions/f4c4712c-ceae-4803-8e52-0e2049d5de9f/extension.vsix)